drussellmrichie/thenThanCorrectionProject/README.md

 ### Package requirements

 I wrote this while using Python 3.5.1.
 In addition to some standard libraries, you'll need NLTK, Pandas, Scikit-Learn, and PRAW.
+If you've never used PRAW before, [you may have to do some registration first](http://praw.readthedocs.io/en/stable/pages/oauth.html).

 ### The present scripts